Loading your recommendations…

 If you get to the ballpark early, you can find free street parking around downtown.
 Also, there are metered parking spots that are free after 7 p.m.
 Park in the neighboring parking decks for $7 per car, or save time and purchase parking passes for Bulls games before the game online.
 Just show your pass when you arrive, and your parking ticket will be scanned.

 You can also avoid traffic and take public transit to the Bulls game.
-Because the ballpark is located a short walk from the Durham Station, the hub for buses in Durham, and the Durham Amtrak Station, getting to the DBAP from any point in Durham is easy.
+Because the ballpark is located a short walk from the Durham Station, the hub for buses in Durham and the Durham Amtrak Station, getting to the DBAP from any point in Durham is easy.
 Map your route, and enjoy the game.

 Wool E. Bull is known for his gameday costumes.
 Get ready for special promotions and exciting events throughout the season.

 The paw-pular Bark in the Park nights are back.
-Furry friends can join their owners with a special dog ticket for select Wednesday games.
+Furry friends can join their owners with a special dog ticket for select Thursday games.

 Who needs the beach?
 Celebrate Memorial Day weekend with the Bulls.
 Stick around for fireworks and festivities after the game.